5 lb Sockeye Box

 No seasoning, no modifications, no dyes, nothing but fresh, wild sockeye salmon, meticulously inspected and cared for by fisherman from the sea to your table.

-We ship our orders once a week on Mondays.
-All orders come packed with dry ice.
-If any dry ice is left upon arrival DO NOT handle with bare hands.
+We ship our orders twice a week on Mondays and Tuesdays.
+All orders come packed with dry ice to keep that fish nice and frozen during shipment.
+If any dry ice is left upon arrival DO NOT handle it with bare hands.
 Use gloves to dispose of contents, or simply dump the dry ice out and it will evaporate.
-For customers in the Salem area please contact us directly before ordering to avoid shipping costs!
+For customers in the Corvallis area please contact us directly before ordering to avoid shipping costs!
 We will deliver directly to you.

 Fresh flash-frozen and individually vacuum-sealed sockeye salmon filets.
 Want to know more about our process?
 Salmon filets weigh on average 1 - 1.5 lbs.
-Minimum of 5 lbs.
+Minimum of 5 lbs per order.
 Restaurants, food trucks, and caters contact us directly.

 Not sure how much to order?
 Each filet can feed 5 to 8 servings based on the USDA standard of 3 oz per person.
 On average most people prefer a salmon cut of 6 oz., so expect each of our filets will feed 2 to 4 servings.